Phone: (706) 613-3770

 Restored and adapted as a performing arts space, the Morton now caters to local community and touring groups hosting live musical concerts, musicals, dramas, church services, weddings, dance concerts, receptions, poetry readings, award ceremonies, lectures, pageants, and more.

-Morton Theatre Corporation (MTC) is seeking qualified candidates for 3-year board volunteer positions, beginning July 2013.
+Morton Theatre Corporation (MTC) is seeking qualified candidates for 3-year board volunteer positions, terms beginning January 2014.

 World Changers Church – Athens, GA (WCC-Athens) is a Satellite Church branch of World Changers Ministries.
 WCC-Athens was birthed Sunday,...